Hubei Provincial Museum

-The Hubei Provincial Museum (Chinese: 湖北省博物馆) is one of the best known museums in China, with a large amount of state-level historic and cultural relics.
+The Hubei Provincial Museum (湖北省博物馆 (Húběi shěng bówùguǎn)) is a first class museum in China, with a large amount of state-level historic and cultural relics.
 Established in 1953, the museum moved to its present location in 1960 and gained its present name in 1963.
 Since 1999 a number of new buildings have been added.
 The museum received 1,992,512 visitors in 2017.

 The museum is located in the Wuchang District of Wuhan, Hubei Province, not far from the west shore of Wuhan's East Lake.
-It has a collection of over 200,000 objects, including the Sword of Goujian, an ancient set of bronze bells (Bianzhong) and extensive artifacts from the Tomb of Marquis Yi of Zeng and the tombs at Baoshan.
-The particular importance of several of the archaeological items in the museum's collection has been recognized by the national government by including them into the short list of Chinese cultural relics forbidden to be exhibited abroad.
+It has a collection of over 460,000 objects, including the Sword of Goujian, an ancient set of bronze bells (Bianzhong) and extensive artifacts from the Tomb of Marquis Yi of Zeng and the tombs at Baoshan.
+The particular importance of several of the archaeological items in the museum's collection has been recognized by the national government by including them into the list of Chinese cultural relics forbidden to be exhibited abroad.

-On the afternoon of April 27, 2018, China's paramount leader Xi Jinping and Indian Prime Minister Narendra Modi visited Hubei Provincial Museum.
+History

+The predecessor of the Hubei Provincial Museum was the Hubei Provincial Public Scientific Experiment Hall established in 1928.
+In 1953, the Hubei Provincial Cultural Bureau began to prepare and it became the Hubei Provincial Institute of Cultural History Research.
+In 1959, the Hubei Provincial Museum Preparation Office was built in the Donghu Scenic Area of Wuhan.
+In 1960, the renowned writer and patriot Dong Biwu inscribed the name of the Hubei Provincial Museum.
+In 2002, Hubei Provincial Museum and the Hubei Provincial Institute of Cultural Archaeology merged for office operations.
+In 2023, the Hubei Provincial Museum and Hubei Provincial Institute of Cultural Archaeology separated and operated independently.
+In 2023, the Hubei Provincial Cultural Exchange Information Center and the Provincial Institute of Art and Craft were integrated into the Hubei Provincial Museum.
+In the same year, Hubei Provincial Museum and the institute operated independently respectively.